CoPrime69/better-clone/README.md

-# Better Mortgage Calculator
+# Better Clone

-A comprehensive mortgage calculator that includes key factors like homeowners association fees, property taxes, and private mortgage insurance (PMI).
+This is a Next.js project that replicates the core structure and functionality of [Better.com](https://better.com).

 ## Features